The jumpsuit from Cha Coud becomes Sashiko embroidered overall

 The sewing experience

-I think this is one of the achievements I am most proud of.
-It is also one of my achievements that took me the longest time from the moment of the idea to its realization ... this is what we call "slow sewing/embroidery."
-I think this greatly contributes to the feeling of joy and satisfaction I feel when I wear this outfit.
+I think this is one of the achievements I'm most proud of.
+It's also one of my projects that took the longest from the idea to its realization... this is what we call "slow sewing/embroidery."
+I believe this greatly contributes to the joy and satisfaction I feel when I wear this outfit.

-In May, I go to Japan with Agathe version 1 in my suitcase with the desire to make myself dungarees based on this model.
+In May, I leave for Japan with Agathe version 1 in my suitcase, eager to make myself dungarees based on this model.

-I find a magnificent coupon of 3m of Okayama jeans and I visit the Murakami exhibition in Kyoto.
+I find a beautiful 3m coupon of Okayama denim and visit the Murakami exhibition in Kyoto.

 In June, I receive the printed pattern of Fauvette by Fanny from the Instinct Couture brand.
-I am charmed by these pleated pants whose wide legs give me ideas.
+I'm charmed by these high-waisted pants whose wide legs give me ideas.

 In August, I have a very clear idea of my project...
-I pattern my pieces
+I draft my pieces.

 In September, I cut, sew, and start embroidering.

-In October, November, and December, I intermittently embroider one flower at a time and I finish the hem details.
+In October, November, and December, I intermittently embroider one flower at a time and finish the hems.

-I am thrilled with this project, I love it and I already want to start the experience again because I feel divinely good in my dungarees and I think it shows!
+I'm thrilled with this project, I love it and I already want to start the experience again because I feel absolutely great in my dungarees and I think it shows!

 I already have the fabric for the next summer version, I fell for a very colorful fabric in Japan (because we agree that we need to bring color into our lives, right?).

-I am also thinking about sewing a new dungaree version still incorporating sashiko...
-I think it will also be a slow sewing project 😂 but as they say "it feels good to slow down from time to time."
+I'm also thinking about sewing a new dungaree version still incorporating sashiko...
+I think it will also be a slow sewing project 😂 but as they say, "it's good to slow down from time to time."

 So, do you like my jumpsuit?

-If you are tempted by learning sashiko, find our courses here.
+If you're tempted to learn sashiko, find our courses here.

 If you want to discover sewing or improve your skills, our courses are here.